 I have been a telephone counsellor for several years and have spoken with men all over Australia who have some form of premature ejaculation.
 Most of them are fairly young and usually don’t have physical problems; they often just suffer from some sort of performance anxiety.

 I believe that treating premature ejaculation with medication is a last resort.
-Various techniques and exercises have been developed over the years and with my experience as a trained sex therapist I can provide knowledge, skills and strategies to help my clients with their performance.
+Various techniques and exercises have been developed over the years and with my experience as a trained sex therapist I can provide knowledge, skills and very good strategies to help my clients with their performance.